 One of the great things about visiting Athens, is that it is a good place from which to take trips out to see major historical sites in the wider area.

 The Temple of Poseidon at Cape Sounion, Delphi, and Mycenae are all great places to visit.

 Take a look here to find out more about day trips from Athens.

 Greece has a very underrated food scene, and by staying in Athens, you'll get to sample dishes from all over the country.
 Greek cuisine consists of high quality produce mostly produced within the country, and recipes that have been passed down through generations.

 You'll probably have heard of moussaka of course, but be more adventurous and sample as many dishes as you can.
-You'll have some great meals in Athens!
+Whether you are eating street food like souvlaki and tiropita, or sitting down to a gourmet experience, you'll have some great meals in Athens!